timrid/construct-typing/README.md

 ## Usage
 I'm mostly working with VSCode and Pylance (which works really great) ???
 But i have also tested the stubs with mypy. ????

+## Tests
+The stubs are tested against the pytests of the *construct* package in a slightly modified form.
+Since the tests are relatively detailed I think most cases are covered.
+The new typed constructs have new written tests.

+The tests do not generate errors with:
+- mypy (Version TODO)
+- pyright (Version TODO)

 ## Explanation
 ### Stubs